 A: Each of Gaylord and ResortQuest is incorporated under the laws of the State of Delaware.
-Under Delaware law, Gaylord and ResortQuest stockholders will not have appraisal rights in connection with the issuance of shares of common stock of the combined company in the merger.
+Under Delaware law, Gaylord and ResortQuest stockholders will not have appraisal rights in connection with the merger and the issuance of shares of common stock of the combined company in the merger.